Lectem/3ds-cmake/README.md

 ### generate_shbins(input1 [input2 ...])

 Assemble all the shader files given as input into .shbin files.
 Those will be located in the folder `shaders` of the build directory.
+The names of the output files will be <name of input without longest extension>.shbin. `vshader.pica` will output `shader.shbin` but `shader.vertex.pica` will output `shader.shbin` too.

 ### add_shbin_library(target input1 [input2 ...])